WHAT ARE REMITTANCES?

 In a short space of time, even the way people send their digital remittances has changed.
 Post-pandemic, mobile is now the preferred way of sending and receiving cash.
 This is seen most markedly in China, the African markets, and several countries in Asia.

 Mobile app tracking company Apptopia has reported year-on-year growth of 52% of mobile app downloads across leading remittance players as customers worldwide look for the added convenience of mobile.
 Unsurprisingly it’s the younger demographics who’ve been quickest to take advantage of the speed, ease and convenience of digital mobile apps and services.

 Now that most countries have been ‘unlocked’ the rush back to the high street just hasn’t happened.
 Consumers, having built up trust sending digital remittances, are now happy to continue doing so, enjoying the convenience, speed, security and lower costs that digital offers.
 They now expect quick and transparent cross-border money transfers completed how they want to do them, be it via ewallets, prepaid accounts or bank accounts.
 And as long as this need continues, digital remittance providers will not only be here to stay, but will continue to grow.

-While the acceleration of digital has been relatively smooth for some of the bigger players, it’s equally possible for smaller high street remittance businesses to improve their offer to their customers by launching new digital remittance products.
+While the acceleration of digital has been relatively smooth for some of the bigger players, it’s equally possible for smaller high street remittance businesses to improve their offer to their customers by launching new digital remittance products and platforms.

 It’s a simple solution that’s available to any remittance company that doesn’t want to miss out by not embracing digital remittance.